nhaskaris/cloud-priceops-thesis/progress_notes.md

 # 19.12
 - Re-worked frontend to be able to preditct

+# 21.12
+- Made schema include more information for users

+# 23.12
+- Included price_unit back into db

 ### DOC
 ```docker exec -it priceops_celery_worker \
   celery -A core call cloud_pricing.tasks.weekly_pricing_dump_update